-and the contract of the contra Persons who are put on the standby list should be provided with adequate training and equipment and must be familiar with this plan.
-Standby lists for the Bushbuckridge Municipality should be linked to standby lists at Ehlanzen District and Mpumalanga Provincial level, from where assistance could be requested if the Bushbuckridge Municipality's capacity is exceeded.
+- Persons who are put on the standby list should be provided with adequate training and equipment and must be familiar with this plan. - Standby lists for the Bushbuckridge Municipality should be linked to standby lists at Ehlanzeni District and Mpumalanga Provincial level, from where assistance could be requested if the Bushbuckridge

+Municipality's capacity is exceeded.

 Mutual aid agreements with adjoining Municipalities can improve emergency preparedness and should be compiled for approval by the various councils